jacksonhyde/ArcaneLedger/_posts/2010-01-07-post-modified.md

 > "Never have I seen such a thirsty bunch of **\*hic\*** travellers!
 Friends, you are in lu--**\*hic\*** luck, Arno the Travelling Sommelier is here to answer the prayers of the **\*hic\*** parched."

 > He hops down from the footboard, swinging on a lever protruding from the cabin.
-The bulbous exterior of the wagon unfolds like a mechanical flower, revealing a complex instrument of copper and glass: an alchemical still.
+The bulbous exterior of the wagon unfolds like a mechanical flower, revealing a complex instrument of copper and glass: it appears to be an alchemical still.
 A music box crawls to life, and the merry polka synchronises with the pops and gurgles of effervescent liquids swirling within.

 > As if from nowhere he produces a tray of small glasses and strides over to one of the many taps protruding from the contraption.
 A subtle cinnamon aroma dances on the breeze as he fills the glasses with a clear syrup.
 He winks and drinks down one of the glasses with a theatrical flourish.